-India's Budget Threat In Focus After PM Modi Loses Karnataka
+India's Budget Threat in Focus After PM Modi Loses Karnataka

 Election Battle

-The Congress, which is set to form a government in Karnataka with a regional party, is likely to announce programs to appease farmers.
+The Congress, which is set to form a government in Karnataka with Janata Dal (Secular), is likely to announce programs to appease farmers.
 More and more states are already offering to write off farm loans.

-"The stance of the central and various state governments will turn more pro-rural and possible freebies will mean macro will remain under pressure," analysts at CLSA India Private Ltd. led by Mahesh Nandurkar wrote in a note.
-"Rural support is the need of the hour for the government given that rural wage growth has been quite weak at 4-6 percent over the last four years."

 A recent working paper by the Reserve Bank of India shows growth in rural incomes have been decelerating in the past four years.
 That was partly due to two consecutive droughts in 2014-15 and 2015-16.
 In addition, the construction industry, which was booming during 2000-2012 and was a major driver of rural non-farm employment, had slowed down.